caffeine93/nightfirespy/README.md

 authenticates to the master.
 The master uses the 'enctype' information to encrypt the IP:port server list separated by the '\' delimiter.
 The same gamekey is used to encrypt this payload, thus the client can decrypt it and query the gameservers directly.
-The seckey/enctype algorithms were first reverse-engineered by Luigi Auriemma which [serves great resources regarding these algorithms](http://aluigi.altervista.org/papers.htm#gsmsalg).
+The seckey/enctype algorithms were first reverse-engineered by Luigi Auriemma whose [site serves great resources regarding these algorithms](http://aluigi.altervista.org/papers.htm#gsmsalg).

 ## System design